rsms/move/README.md

   - When defining functions, any argument can be given a default value using either `:` or `=`.
 E.g. `foo = ^(bar, baz: 4, names=[], age) {...`.

 - **Variables** are implicitly declared -- Move will automatically declare (i.e. "create and attach") a newfound variable in the scope which it first was used.
 The use of "var" produces a syntax error.
+A variable will only be declared if there's no variable with the same name which is reachable from the current scope (this is possible since the Move compiler is AST-aware).

 - **No commas** required to terminate expressions.
 Move will determine when a comma is needed so you don't have to (and the code gets more readable).